|Bloomsbury History: Theory & Method|

 |European Literature, 1790-1840: The Corvey Collection (NCCO)|

-A bibliographic database for European works that relate to the Americas.
-The database contains more than 32,000 entries and is a comprehensive guide to printed records about the Americas written in Europe before 1750.
+A bibliographic database that provides a comprehensive guide to printed records about the Americas written in Europe before 1750.

 |Guardian and The Observer (ProQuest Historical Newspapers)|

 The complete digital archive of The Guardian, 1821 - 2003, and The Observer, 1791 - 2003.

 A video collection of documentaries, commercial and governmental newsreels, public affairs and archival footage, and much more to facilitate research and teaching in a comparative, transnational, and thematic way.
 Search across the following collections: American History in Video, American, Dutch, French, and Japanese Newsreels in Video, March of Time, World Newsreels Online: 1929–1966 and World History in Video.